 DR. DALTON’S IMPACT ON WIP

-Along with similar studies, Dr. Katharina Dalton’s research into bioidentical hormone replacement therapy provided the basis of knowledge for many pharmacists –including Women’s International Pharmacy founder Wallace Simons.
+Research into bioidentical hormones provided the basis of knowledge for many pharmacists–including Women’s International Pharmacy founder Wallace Simons.

 FEMALE HORMONE CHART